 Extreme and sustained exposure to blue light may damage eyes long term.
 Although there is no strong scientific evidence that blue light filters can improve eye vision, people reported that since they have been using blue light blocking glasses their eyes have been less dry.
 The glasses help reduce eye strain, sensitivity, and increase sleep quality and quantity.
-So why not try it out yourself?
+We tested blue light blocking glasses for one week.
+Here is what we found out.
 Blue light blocking glasses are not expensive and can be purchased on Amazon.
 We put reviewed the best blue light blocking glasses on Amazon.

 The most suggested lens color is an amber lens.
 These lenses absorb the blue light short-wavelength instead of transmitting it to the eye.
 The blue light is highly concentrated in digital light sources.
 The amber lens color prevents the absorption of the blue light by the eye.
 An amber lens can also be called an orange lens or considered to have a yellow tint.
 A clear lens can absorb some of the blue light wavelengths.
 However, they will not absorb as much as the amber lens.
 Our favorite pair of glasses on this list are amber lenses because research shows this color is more beneficial.

 The lenses should also have anti-glare and anti-reflective properties.
 They should block harmful UV-A and UV-B rays.
 When looking at glasses, be sure to purchase a pair that blocks out at least 400 nanometers.
 Wavelengths are measured in nanometers, and blue light wavelengths begin at 400.